iamshadmirza/BlogsByShad/blogs/node-lesson4/index.md

 - New packages must not have uppercase letters in the name.
 - The name ends up being part of a URL, an argument on the command line, and a folder name.
 Therefore, the name can’t contain any non-URL-safe characters.

-You should preferably choose a shorter, easy to recall the name as the user will find it easier to use your package.
+You should preferably choose a shorter, easy to recall name so that the user find it easier to use your package.

 ### 2. version